EgeSucksAtGithub/scripts/README.md

 # scripts
-the script that i need to add loadstring for (NOT MY SCRIPT)
+the script that i made